Metro West Boston Probate Attorney

 - Appraise your property and assets

-- Distribute your property in accordance with the will or the orders of the probate judge
+- Distribute your property by the will or the orders of the probate judge

-The probate process can be less perplexing and quicker if the descendant created a last will/testament before their passing.
+The probate process can be less perplexing and quicker if the decedent created a last will/testament before their passing.
 The probate process will follow the instructions and wishes listed in the document.

-However, if there is no will, the beneficiaries will inherit the assets according to Massachusetts laws.
-To oversee the process and ensure the assets are distributed properly and in a timely manner, an administrator is also chosen.
+However, without a will, the beneficiaries will inherit the assets according to Massachusetts laws.
+An administrator is also chosen to oversee the process and ensure the assets are distributed properly and in a timely manner.

-If you are wondering what your options are for the probate process, do not hesitate to contact the Metro West Boston probate attorneys at Marsden Law P.C.
+If you are wondering about your options for the probate process, do not hesitate to contact the Metro West Boston probate attorneys at Marsden Law P.C.

 - Living trusts